Curate, Dedup, and Split

 Hands-on

-Even after Discovery dedup, you'll find duplicates after labeling.
+Even after upload-time content-hash dedup, you'll find duplicates after labeling.
 Why?
 Because:

 - Two visually similar frames with different labels are different (one missed something).